FOREX-Yen tumbles as BOJ intervenes to keep bond yields pinned down | Business

 - Japan

-The Japanese yen slipped to a six-year low on Monday, after the Bank of Japan stepped into the market to stop government bond yields from rising above its key target, while bitcoin jumped to nearly its highest this year.
+The Japanese yen slipped nearly 1% to a six-year low on Monday, after the Bank of Japan intervened to stop government bond yields from rising above its key target, while rising U.S. yields pushed the dollar higher against other currencies too.

-The BOJ, on Monday morning offered to buy unlimited amounts of 10-year Japanese government bonds (JGBs) at 0.25%, after the 10-year JGB yield crept up to a six-year high of 0.245%.
-The dollar rose to as high as 123.1 yen in morning trade, its strongest since December 2015, and was last at 122.9, up 0.7% on the day.
-It has climbed nearly 6% on the yen in the last 12 sessions.
+The BOJ, which has repeatedly said it is committed to keeping monetary policy loose, on Monday made two offers to buy an unlimited amount of government bonds with maturities of more than five years and up to 10 years.
+The central bank is aiming to stop rising global interest rates from pushing up Japanese yields.
+The dollar climbed roughly 0.95% to 123.25 yen, its highest since December 2015.
+It rallied over 7% so far in March, its biggest monthly gain in over five years.

 "The market sees monetary policy divergence between the U.S. and Japan as the key driver of dollar-yen, so in contrast to the hawkish Fed comments recently, the (BOJ's action) gives the impression that the BOJ remains dovish, and that's leading to a higher dollar-yen," said Shinichiro Kadota, senior currency strategist at Barclays in Tokyo.
 "I think the risk is still to the upside in the near term, especially if this monetary policy divergence story stays intact.
 But the speed has been quite fast and it does seem a little overheated, so if we see any contrary headlines, we could see some correction as well," he added.

-The 10-year Treasuries yield was last 2.5046%, having jumped 33 basis points last week.
-High commodity prices are also hurting the yen as they contribute to a widening of Japan's trade deficit, though at the same time they have provided a powerful impetus to commodity currencies.

-The Aussie dollar was at $0.752 holding near last week's four-month high, while the Canadian dollar was at 1.249 per dollar, just off Friday's two month peak.
+Inflation figures from major European economies and the eurozone are due from Wednesday, which could also affect the direction of the euro.
+Also potentially driving the dollar this week is Friday's non farm payroll data in the U.S., though given the market is already positioned for an aggressive pace of rate hikes this year, its effect could be muted say analysts.

+The Aussie dollar bucked the trend however, inching higher to $0.7513 to hold near last week's four-month high, helped on the day by rising Australian bond yields, as well as the longer term impact of higher commodity prices.
 Aussie currency watchers are also looking out to Australia's budget on Tuesday.
 Australia's Treasurer said on Sunday the budget would mark a very significant material improvement to the government's bottom line.

 One possible headwind for the Aussie is the COVID-19 situation in China, after Shanghai said on Sunday it would lockdown the city to carry out COVID-19 testing.
-The dollar climbed as much as 0.24% on the offshore yuan on Monday morning to 6.3986, before paring gains.
+The dollar climbed to a two week high of 6.3986 on the offshore yuan on Monday morning, before paring gains.

-The euro was last at $1.0956, down 0.25% having edged slightly lower in recent days, still under pressure because of the economic impact of the war in Ukraine.
-"The balance of risks suggests EUR/USD may test 1.0800 in coming weeks," said analysts at CBA.

-Inflation figures from major European economies and the eurozone are due from Wednesday, and "the European Central Bank is in a bind with growth headwinds and very high inflation," CBA said.
-Sterling was 0.19% softer at $1.3157

 In cryptocurrency markets bitcoin was sitting pretty around $46,900 after jumping to as high as $47,766 in early trading, its highest level since early January.
 Ether, the world's second largest cryptocurrency, was at $3,320.